WeaponizedPeach/weaponizedpeach.github.io/content/post/fawn/index.md

     - Account Misconfiguration
 ---
 ## Intro
-This is another Very Easy machine from the Starting Point section on HackThebox.
+This is another Very Easy machine from the Starting Point section on HackTheBox.
 As is typical, besides just getting the root flag, we will need to answer some questions.

 ## Tasks